jakecraige/website/blog/articles/an-explainer-on-ed25519-clamping.md

 > computing n, P→nP on typical curves.

 An implementation _could_ use the Montgomery ladder with y-coordinate recovery but standard implementations will not.
-So like with clearing the bits, we see yet another choice made to protect against bad implementations or using the same keys with X25519.
+As with clearing the bits, we see yet another choice made to protect against bad implementations or using the same keys with X25519.